Get the latest on safety, news, water levels, local alerts and more from the State Emergency Operations Center.

 -

 Pets are welcome on a 6-foot leash in state parks, campgrounds, some state park cabins, state forest campgrounds, non-designated bathing beach areas, most harbors, the majority of trails and many boat launches.
-Learn about pet-friendly recreation and rules.
+Check our pet-friendly guide for full details..

 Leash laws do not apply on state park lands if the dog is being used for hunting, field trials or while being trained for hunting purposes on land open to such use.